jentery/506v3/index.md

 A player story needs a game or fiction, so I created a [list](games.html) to help you pick one.
 I'm open to suggestions, too.
 They just need to be games I've played and studied a bit.
 Thanks for meeting me halfway.

 I'll encourage to you start playing early in the term.
-This way you can gradually refine your research, accrue plenty of documentation, and share your work in progress with us.
-How you document your play, and how you compose a player story, will be up to you; however, I'll nudge you to try a few techniques before stick to one.
-Importantly, the techniques won't need to be high-tech.
+This way you can gradually refine your research, gather plenty of documentation, and share your work in progress with us.
+How you document your play, and how you compose a player story, will be up to you; however, I'll nudge you to try a few techniques before you select one.
+Importantly, your player story techniques won't need to be high-tech.
 You can use audio or video, if you wish, or just text and images.
-I'll cover more of the particulars during the three workshops I've planned for the term.
+I'll cover more of the particulars during the three player story workshops I've planned for the term.

 The balance of this "Materials" section contains recommendations related to game studies.
 If you don't have the time for that, or you're simply not interested, then no worries.
 You can skip to ["Aims and Workload."](#aims-and-workload) Choose your own adventure?!?!